 Now are you all deserted out yet?
 Nope?
 Good, because we still have the Jacumba and Ocotillo Wells area.
 Not only does this valley very close to the border feature open desert, deserted dusty roads, giant ocotillo plants, and turbine views, but the super unique Desert View Tower is also located here.
 Yep, that’s one of my back-pocket secret spots that’s absolutely unique.
-Tru desert folk are handmade building vibes, it’s a weird and wonderful little kind of random museum full of vintage oddities.
+True desert folk art handmade building vibes, it’s a weird and wonderful little kind of random museum full of vintage oddities.
 You do have to pay entry, but they’re mellow about shooting onsite.
-There’s also some interesting rock formation hiking nearby.
+There’s also some interesting rock formation hiking just behind the tower.

 Fun sessions in this area:

 13.Downtown Palm Springs

 Of course, we can’t forget actually staying in the city!
 Downtown Palm Springs offers lots of modern chic updated buildings, classic midcentury architecture, mixed in with Spanish-style buildings, palm-tree-lined streets, and a view of San Jacinto mountains.
 There are of course some fab hotels along the strip that are a delight to shoot at, as well as art museum features, shops, and all the necessities of an urban oasis.
 If you’re already staying downtown in an adorable spot, it might make sense just to shoot onsite and around the neighborhood.

 South end of Palm Springs